 Chocolate Bar and Aluminum Soda Can

-Chocolate is not only used to satisfy your sweet tooth or lift your spirits up.
-With a can of soda, some sunshine, and a healthy amount of tinder, you can actually use it to make a fire.
+Chocolate doesn’t only satisfy your sweet tooth or lift your spirits.
+Combine it with a soda can, some sunshine, and a healthy amount of tinder, and it’s actually one of the ways to start a fire.

 Gum Wrapper and AA Battery

-This tip is pretty easy to do.
-All you need is some gum wrapper and a AA battery.
-For this trick to work, you’d want your gum wrapper to be shiny and conductive on one side and fibrous on the other.
+This is one of the weirder ways to start a fire, but it works and it’s pretty easy to do.
+All you need is a gum wrapper and a AA battery.
+For this trick to work, the wrapper should be shiny and conductive on one side and fibrous on the other.
 A gum wrapper made entirely from paper won’t be effective.

 Cut the gum wrapper into three sections.
-Take one of those sections, fold it in half, and cut away a portion at the center so you end up with a shape similar to an hourglass.
-Place one shiny end of the wrapper on the battery’s positive side and the other on the negative side and voila—the electricity that flows from one end to another should be enough to set the gum wrapper on fire.
+Take one section, fold it in half, and cut away a portion at the center.
+You’ll end up with a shape similar to an hourglass.
+Place one shiny end of the wrapper on the battery’s positive side and the other on the negative side, and voila—the electricity that flows from one end to another should be enough to set the gum wrapper on fire.

-The fire you’re going to create with this trick burns hot and fast, so take caution and make sure to have some tinder standing by.
+The fire you’re going to create with this trick burns hot and fast, so be cautious and make sure to have some tinder standing by.

 Pencil and Jumper Cables

-The jumper cables are hooked up to the car batteries and are then clamped onto the pencil.
+Clamping jumper cables onto the pencil and hooking them up to car batteries can is one way how to start a fire without a lighter.
 For this trick to work, you need the pointy end of your jumper cable to actually touch the graphite.
 Electricity travels through the graphite, creating heat which causes the wood and graphite to burst into flames.

 Bag of Water

-In a survival situation, you can use a ziplock bag to refract a beam of sunlight to make a fire, just like how you would with a magnifying glass.
-Simply fill half of the bag with water and twist its ends until it’s nice and tight.
-Make sure not to twist too much or your baggie could burst.
+Another way how to start a fire without a lighter is to use a ziplock bag.
+It can refract a beam of sunlight to create a flame, just like you would with a magnifying glass.
+Simply fill half the bag with water and twist its ends until it’s nice and tight.
+Make sure not to twist too much, or your baggie could burst.